Diversity, equality and inclusion

-All of our member organisations have signed the Declaration on Diversity, Equality and Inclusion is the focal point for the project.
-Through signing the Declaration, Science Council members are being asked to commit to promoting diversity and to help the Science Council achieve its strategic aim of a more diverse science workforce.
+All of our member organisations have signed the Declaration on Diversity, Equality and Inclusion , Science Council members are being asked to commit to promoting diversity and to help the Science Council achieve its strategic aim of a more diverse science workforce.
 All new member organisations are now expected to sign the declaration as part of their application for membership.

 The Strategy Group provides a point of contact for other organisations on issues of diversity in the science workforce.
 Members of the Group are individuals with a commitment to diversity and relevant experience.
 Specifically the Group ensures that the Science Council’s work complements that of the Royal Society and Royal Academy of Engineering who have been funded by Government to address diversity issues within their respective workforces.

 - James Smith (Chair) Chair, Carbon Trust; formerly Chairman, Shell UK

 - Neil Bentley Chief Executive, Find a Future;